WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 on Facebook, nothing in most places, yet consumers get more utility when watching.
 It’s hard to make a living when you’re a creative.
 Licensing is hard.
 The UX is terrible, so lawyers and middlemen extract the most value.
 In the music industry, more money flows in the hands of distributors rather than creatives.
 Consumers are often happy to pay for their content.
-Instead though, they're forced to sit through ads.
+Instead though, they're forced to sit through ads or miss out on income due to ad-blockers.

 ## The COALA IP Working Group